HOW TO FIGHT MULTIPLE ATTACKERS – 5 Rules to Survive

 RULE #5.
 Evade then Escape

 The primary objective for your self defence is to minimise damage to yourself by evading your multiple attackers, in order to gain enough time to escape.
 Put simply, you must survive long enough to reach a point of safety.
 By combining all of the above points these may give you a fighting chance to escape.
-The objective is not to fight all of your attackers, but merely to avoid and limit the harm that you may face.
+The objective is not to fight all of your attackers.
+You can’t fight multiple attackers.
+You should merely try to avoid and limit the harm that you may face.
 It is not realistic to fight more than one person in a self defence confrontation.

 Of course this is only a guide to make you think seriously about your self defence strategy.
 Overall, your strategy should be to create as much control as of your position and movement as possible and then focus on evading the group while seeking safety.
 However, this article cannot replace good common sense instruction, training and preparation.
 If you are at risk from this threat, then we strongly advise that you find expert tuition on the subject.
 Be realistic, it is not an easy subject, and you will get hit in the fight.